Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Mass transfer and evolutionary scenarios

 As shown in Fig.~\ref{fig:kq_pup_isochrone}, star A is at the RSG branch, at, but more likely above the blue loops that indicate the He-core burning phase.
 We note that we are not overly concerned by the offset of star A from the models: as \citet{joyce20} showed, changes to various model parameters, especially the mixing length and mass loss, can induce shifts up to $\pm200$\,K in high-mass RSG models.
 Initial masses for models around the position of A are between 9--12 $\rm M_\odot$, while the present-day mass of the RSG could be lower by up to $ \rm \lesssim0.5M_\odot$ (see Appendix \ref{appendix:mesa:timescales}).

-The other well-constrained star, Ba, appears to lie close to the main sequence.
-We highlight the terminal-age main sequence (TAMS) model points with red dots: the star is very close to them, indicating that it is nearing, or just past the end of its main-sequence lifetime.
-Based on the luminosity uncertainties for Ba, we estimate an age range of $26\pm7$\,Myr for the system.
-Indeed the position of Ba (Fig.\,\ref{fig:kq_pup_isochrone}) fits well between the isochrones at 19 and 33\,Myr, and the mass-constraints that arise (11.0--11.5 $\rm M_\odot$ and 7.5--8.5 $\rm M_\odot$ from each isochrone respectively) is also well within the values inferred just from the constraints in age and masses.
-Mass ranges for A and Ba along the isochrones are thus in good agreement with other mass inferences, and their positions are compatible with co-eval evolution.
-This agrees with RSG+B systems studied by \citet{patrick25}, where the majority of their systems could also be explained by co-eval evolution.
+The other well-constrained star, Ba, appears to lie close to the MS. Here we plot the star at values $\log{L} = 3.9\pm0.4$ (accounting for a contribution from Bb up to $\log{L} = 3.0$), and at $T_{\rm eff} = 20000\pm2000$\,K. We highlight the terminal-age main sequence (TAMS) model points with red dots: the star is very close to them, indicating that it is nearing, or just past the end of its MS lifetime.
+Based on the luminosity uncertainties for Ba, we estimate an age range of $27\pm7$\,Myr for the system.
+Indeed, the position of Ba (Fig.\,\ref{fig:kq_pup_isochrone}) fits well between the isochrones at 22 and 33\,Myr, and the mass constraints that arise (10.5--11.0 $\rm M_\odot$ and 7.3--8.5 $\rm M_\odot$ from each isochrone, respectively) are also well within the values inferred just from the constraints in age and masses.
+The mass ranges for A and Ba along the isochrones are therefore in good agreement with other mass inferences, and their positions are compatible with coeval evolution.
+This agrees with RSG+B systems studied by \citet{patrick25}, where the majority of systems could also be explained by co-eval evolution.

 It is much harder to constrain Bb on the isochrones, since at the moment we can only infer its mass from the difference between the combined mass of the B components and the inferred mass for Ba.
-Given the large uncertainties, the possible values for Bb span between masses 1.2--8.1 $\rm M_\odot$ (based on the evolutionary tracks) or 2.1--7.0 $\rm M_\odot$ (based on the astrometric mass range for Ba+Bb).
-Thus, we highlight the ranges defined by these two limits for Bb with thinner (wide range) and thicker (narrow range) grey areas in Fig.~\ref{fig:kq_pup_isochrone}.
-We note that the plot only extends to $\log{}L=1.0$ in order to highlight the differences between the post-MS branches, but the models only reach the lowest mass and the ZAMS point at $\log(L)\approx0.23$.
-We also include a fiducial point with large error bars around $4.4\,M_\odot$, the most likely mass range for Bb based on the mean dynamical masses.
+Given the large uncertainties, the possible values for Bb span masses around 1.2--8.1 $\rm M_\odot$ (based on the evolutionary tracks) or 2.1--7.0 $\rm M_\odot$ (based on the astrometric mass range for Ba+Bb).
+Therefore, we highlight the ranges defined by these two limits for Bb with thinner grey (wide range) and thicker grey (narrow range) areas in Fig.~\ref{fig:kq_pup_isochrone}.
+We note that the plot only extends to $\log{(L/L_{\odot})}=1.0$ in order to highlight the differences between the post-MS branches, but the models only reach the lowest mass and the ZAMS point at $\log{(L/L_{\odot})}\approx0.23$.
+We also include a fiducial point with large error bars around $4.3\,M_\odot$, the most likely mass range for Bb based on the mean dynamical masses and the PHOEBE models.